AdobeDocs/experience-platform.en/help/edge-network-server-api/error-handling.md

 ---
 title: Error handling
-description: Learn about the possible errors you might encounter when performing API requests to the Edge Network Gateway.
+description: Learn about the possible errors you might encounter when performing API requests to the Adobe Experience Platform Edge Network Server API.
-seo-description:  Learn about the possible errors you might encounter when performing API requests to the Edge Network Gateway.
+seo-description:  Learn about the possible errors you might encounter when performing API requests to the Adobe Experience Platform Edge Network Server API.
 keywords: error;code;handling;edge;network;gateway;api
 ---